 Scientific Name: Balearica regulorum gibbericeps

 Both the gray-crowned crane and the black crowned crane lack the coiled windpipe that other cranes use to produce their loud calls.
-These two cranes are also unique in that they are the only crane species that can perch in the trees, unlike other cranes, thanks to their long hind toes.
+These two cranes are also unique in that they are the only crane species that can perch in the trees, thanks to their long hind toes.